 - melted butter/ kosher salt

-Mix dry ingredients together.
-Slowly add water/yeast mixture and mix until a soft dough forms.
+- Mix dry ingredients together.
+Slowly add water/yeast mixture and oil.
+Mix until a soft dough forms.
 Turn out onto lightly floured surface and knead until smooth.

-Make a bath for the pretzel rolls by combining the baking soda with warm water and stir until soda is mostly dissolved (it won't dissolve completely).
+- Make a bath for the pretzel rolls by combining the baking soda with hot water and stir until soda is mostly dissolved (it won't dissolve completely).